Search

 It is one of the crucial steps when it comes to building an email funnel.
 By capturing leads’ relevant information, you can convert visitors into paying customers.
 You can employ website forms to enroll users into your email marketing campaign.

 One highly useful strategy is to offer prospects something valuable, known as a lead magnet.
-This can contain PDF resources, videos, discounts, free courses, free trials, and proprietary reports.
+This can contain PDF resources that are easy to access and can be optimized using a compress PDF tool, along with videos, discounts, free courses, free trials, and proprietary reports.

 You can also run paid ads on social media, and drive the traffic through landing pages with a registration form.
 To make the most of it consider using best landing page builder for your campiagns.